awsdocs/amazon-rds-user-guide/doc_source/SQLServer.InstanceStore.md

 ## Enabling the instance store<a name="SQLServer.InstanceStore.Enable"></a>

-When RDS provisions DB instances with one of the following instance types, the `tempdb` database is automatically placed onto the instance store:
+When RDS provisions DB instances with one of the following instance classes, the `tempdb` database is automatically placed onto the instance store:
 + db\.m5d
 + db\.r5d